sunpy/sunpy.org/posts/2020/2020-08-17_affiliated_packages.rst

 Call to instrument/mission teams!
 ---------------------------------
 We invite instrument and mission teams that are interested in developing a Python package to become a SunPy affiliated package.
-Integrating mission/instrument-specific software within the SunPy ecosystem will be of great benefit to the solar community and allow for a simplified and unified process for users to perform solar data analysis.
-For example, a package may consist of instrument specific calibration routines which would be outside the scope of SunPy core package, but could build upon the functionality provided of data containers and file readers.
+Integrating mission/instrument-specific software within the SunPy ecosystem will be of great benefit to the solar community and will allow for a simplified and unified process for users to perform solar data analysis.
+For example, a package may consist of instrument-specific calibration routines which would be outside the scope of SunPy core package, but could build upon the functionality provided by core such as the data containers and file readers.
 Developing a mission/instrument specific package as a sunpy affiliated package will allow the code to live and integrate within the SunPy ecosystem.

 Furthermore, for mission/instrument teams that would like to begin developing specific python software, the SunPy project offers support through our package template and community resources for the package to be 'incubated' until it is at the level of affiliate status.
 We would really like to encourage instrument/mission teams to reach out!

 Package template
 ----------------